Configuration¶

 file are internally processed by adding them to the command line, so

-in a config file is equivalent to passing --debug
+debug = true in a config file is equivalent to passing --debug on the

 command line.
 Values passed on the command line take precedence over those